SAFEHR-data/PIXL/pixl_core/README.md

 the `exports` directory at the repository base.

-Within this directory each project has a directory, with all extracts stored in `all_extracts` and the `latest` directory contains a symlink to the most recent extract.
-This symlinking means that during the export stage it is clear which export should be sent.
+Within this directory each project has a directory, with all extracts stored in `all_extracts` and for convenience `latest` is a symlink to the most recent extract.

 ```sh
 └── project-1